andy-she-hoi/AWS-CICD/IAC/Terraform/applications/example_web_app/README.md

 terraform workspace list
 ```

-Change all variables in the prod.tfvars and then run
+Change all variables in the backend.tf and prod.tfvars and then run

 ```
+terraform init

 terraform apply -var-file='prod.tfvars' --auto-approve
 ```